bitblit/Epsilon/README.md

 - Environmental service
 - Simple redirects

+# Version 0.4.0 Release Notes

+- Switched logging for GraphQL introspection calls on local-server down to silly level
+- Updated to new version of libraries
+- Switched to js-yaml instead of node-yaml
+- Moved api-gateway package to http package to reflect that this also handles ALB endpoints

 # Version 0.3.0 Release Notes

 - Remapped CRON handler to be able to filter on more than just the incoming Event name.
 Given the new mapping,